KM-1/amazigh-alphabet-search-view/README.md

 - ...

+#### how to do ?
-#### To insert these new characters of Amazigh script you must create a class which implement  Comparable  and override 'int function compareTo(other)'
+To insert these new characters of Amazigh script you must create a class which implement  Comparable  and override 'int function compareTo(other)'

   #### Example of Kabyle -> French Dictionnary